 UST Museum of Arts and Sciences, Scientific and artistic museum in Sampaloc district, Manila, Philippines

-The museum began in the 17th century as a Gabinete de Fisica, a collection space for minerals, botanical specimens, and biological objects, making it the oldest operating museum in the Philippines.
-Its continuous growth across centuries has made it a major keeper of the nation's heritage.
+The collection began in the 17th century as a Gabinete de Fisica, a room for minerals, botanical specimens, and biological objects, set up by the Dominican fathers of the university.
+That early gathering of objects grew steadily over the centuries, making this the oldest operating museum in the Philippines.

 The community of curious travelers